 Teaching & Advisory Posts

-Dr. Rockwell is adjunct faculty at the Michigan School of Professional Psychology (MiSPP) in Farmington Hills, Michigan and Saybrook University, College of Integrative Medicine and Health Sciences, Department of Mind-Body Medicine.
+Dr. Rockwell is adjunct faculty at Saybrook University, College of Integrative Medicine and Health Sciences, Department of Mind-Body Medicine.
 She was mentored by Humanistic Psychology founder, Clark Moustakas, PhD at the Center for Humanistic Studies in: phenomenological and heuristic research methods, humanistic-existential psychotherapy, existential dream analysis, and play therapy for children.

 Dr. Rockwell conducted mindfulness and stress reduction workshops for breast cancer patients at Beaumont Hospital's Sharing & Caring program, in Royal Oak, Michigan.

 The Mindfulness curriculum at MiSPP was designed and taught by Dr. Rockwell, and she currently teaches Mindfulness and Meditation in Health at Saybrook University, College of Integrative Medicine and Health Sciences, Department of Mind-Body Medicine.
-Dr. Rockwell is on the Advisory Board of the Krame Center for Contemplative Studies and Mindful Living at Ramapo College.
+Dr. Rockwell is on the Advisory Board of the Existential-Humanistic Institute.

 Her research writing on mindfulness & psychotherapy and the psychology of fame & celebrity can be read in peer-reviewed journals.

-Dr. Rockwell is a featured expert at The Huffington Post in her blog: Mindfulness in Everyday Life, and at PsychAlive.org.
+Dr. Rockwell is a featured expert at PsychAlive.org, on radio, TV, and social media on matters concerning psychology and wellness.
 Her interviews with leading meditation teachers have been published in Shambhala Sun (Lion's Roar) magazine.